n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 ### 2. Applying typographic substitution features from <abbr>GSUB</abbr> ###

-The typographic-substitution phase applies all remaining substitution features using the rules in the font's <abbr>GSUB</abbr> table.
-In preparation for this stage, glyph sequences should be tagged for possible application of <abbr>GSUB</abbr> features.
+The typographic-substitution phase applies all remaining substitution features using the rules in the font's <abbr title="Glyph Substitution table">GSUB</abbr> table.
+In preparation for this stage, glyph sequences should be tagged for possible application of <abbr title="Glyph Substitution table">GSUB</abbr> features.

 These substitutions include those features designed to provide typographic consistency and correctness.

-The order in which these features are applied is not canonical; they should be applied in the order in which they appear in the <abbr>GSUB</abbr> table in the font.
+The order in which these features are applied is not canonical; they should be applied in the order in which they appear in the <abbr title="Glyph Substitution table">GSUB</abbr> table in the font.

-An emoji font can implement sequence support through any <abbr>GSUB</abbr> feature lookup.
-This can include any other substitution feature in the <abbr>GSUB</abbr>
+An emoji font can implement sequence support through any <abbr title="Glyph Substitution table">GSUB</abbr> feature lookup.
+This can include any other substitution feature in the <abbr title="Glyph Substitution table">GSUB</abbr>
 feature table.

-Support for <abbr>RGI</abbr> emoji sequences or other emoji sequences defined as valid in Unicode may be implemented in a feature that are enabled by default and cannot be disabled by application-level user interfaces, such as the `rlig` feature (for "required ligatures").
+Support for <abbr title="Recommended for General Interchange">RGI</abbr> emoji sequences or other emoji sequences defined as valid in Unicode may be implemented in a feature that are enabled by default and cannot be disabled by application-level user interfaces, such as the `rlig` feature (for "required ligatures").

 However, emoji fonts may also include support for emoji sequences in
-<abbr>GSUB</abbr> features that can be disabled by application-level user
+<abbr title="Glyph Substitution table">GSUB</abbr> features that can be disabled by application-level user
 interfaces, such as the `liga` feature (for standard ligatures).
 Emoji sequences may also be implemented in features that are disabled by default, such as the `dlig` feature (for "discretionary ligatures").

 An emoji font might also implement support for emoji sequences through the use of multiple features.
-For example, <abbr>RGI</abbr> emoji sequences or other emoji sequences defined as valid in Unicode may be implemented in `rlig`, with custom sequences implemented in `liga`.
+For example, <abbr title="Recommended for General Interchange">RGI</abbr> emoji sequences or other emoji sequences defined as valid in Unicode may be implemented in `rlig`, with custom sequences implemented in `liga`.